• Skip to primary navigation

 • Preheat the oven to 400F.
 Set aside a 9 x 13" baking dish for the enchiladas.

 • Place the sweet potatoes on a sheet pan lined with parchment paper.
 Sprinkle on the garlic powder, paprika and salt.
-Drizzle on the olive oil and then toss to thoroughly coat the potatoes with the spices and oil.
+Drizzle on the aquafaba or olive oil and then toss to thoroughly coat the potatoes with the spices and oil.
 Spread into an even layer and roast for 25 minutes, or until fork tender, tossing once halfway through.

 • While the sweet potatoes are roasting make the enchilada and cashew cream sauces.